Constructive nonlocal games with very small classical values: The girth method for bounding classical values

-\begin{proposition} Consider a cycle $C$ in matrix $M$ given by subsets $S_A=(i_1,\ldots i_l)$ and $S_B=(j_1,\ldots j_l)$ of rows and columns respectively.
-If the graph $H_{opt}(M)$ contains the corresponding cycle then the cycle $C$ in $M$ is a good cycle.
 Conversely, if matrix $M$ contains a good cycle, then there exists equivalent matrix $M'$ such that $H(M')$ contains the corresponding cycle. \end{proposition} \begin{proof} Let $M$ be a game matrix and let $C$ be the cycle defined by $S_A=(i_1,\ldots i_l)$ and $S_B=(j_1,\ldots j_l)$.
 As was noted in Remark \ref{rem:no-permutations-needed}, optimal matrix can be obtained without permutations of rows/columns or transposition.
 Thus, $C$ corresponds to a cycle in so obtained $H_{opt}$ if and only if there exists an optimal matrix $M_{opt}$ in which all elements on the cycle determined by the cycle from $H_{opt}$ are equal to $1$.
 We can obtain such $M_{opt}$ through multiplying each row of $M$ by some $\eta_i$ and each column by some $\xi_j$, where $i$ and $j$ are the indices of rows and columns, respectively.
 Thus on the cycle $C$ we have

 which means that the cycle $C$ is a good one. \blk

 Let us now prove the second assertion.
 Suppose that matrix $M$ has a cycle

 which is good, i.e. if we multiply the above numbers they will give 1, as in \eqref{def:good-cycle}.
 We shall now consider multiplication of rows and columns with $\xi$'s and $\eta$'s, and will show that these numbers can be chosen in such a way, that all the matrix elements of the cycle in the resulting matrix $M'$ are equal to 1.
 To this end, note that these matrix elements look as follows